hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 - An agent, typically a cloud agent representing an issuer or verifier, creates a new DID for connection.
-- New DID and usually a human-readable label, used to represent an inviter, are used as inputs to create an out-of-band invitation message.
+- New DID and usually a human-readable label, used to represent the inviter, are used as inputs to create an out-of-band invitation message.
 The invitation message is encoded in appropriate format (QR code, deep link, etc.) and shared with the other party.
-- Other agent, typically an edge agent representing a holder, receives the invitation and if accepted, creates a new DID for connection.
+- Other agent, typically an edge agent representing a holder, receives the invitation and if accepted, creates a new DID for connection and sends a response back to the inviter.
 - Now both agents have a pair of DIDs and can store new connection to be used in future interactions.